Naledi Chirwa: National Assembly: 2019–2024

-In May 2019, she was elected to the National Assembly and became the youngest EFF MP.
-Chirwa serves alongside other student activists, including Peter Keetse, Nompendulo Mkhatshwa and Vuyani Pambo.
-On 25 June 2019, she delivered her maiden speech at the debate of the State of the Nation Address.
+In the May 2019 general election, she was elected to the National Assembly of South Africa and became the EFF's youngest Member of Parliament.
+She was sworn in alongside other student activists, including Peter Keetse, Nompendulo Mkhatshwa and Vuyani Pambo.
+She was a member of Parliament's Portfolio Committee on Health.

+On 25 June 2019, she delivered her maiden speech during the State of the Nation Address debate.
 She was forced to withdraw a comment about the government being complicit in the murders of #FeesMustFall activists.
-Chirwa serves on the Portfolio Committee on Health in parliament.

-In January 2022, Chirwa was criticised for calling President Cyril Ramaphosa "toothless" and a "weak little boy".
+In January 2022, she trended on Twitter for calling President Cyril Ramaphosa "toothless" and a "weak little boy".